 “Ah, beer.
 The cause of and the solution to all of life’s problems.” – Homer Simpson

 You’ve been granted a six-pack of beers – gratis – one per solution.
-Your assignment: to generate six ways in which you think college football can and would be better than it is today.
+Your assignment: to generate six college football changes.
+In what ways do you think college football can be better than it is today?

 Simple as that?

 Not so fast… there are three stipulations:

 One: It doesn’t have to be a rule on the field – it can be anything – anything at all.

 Two: This is a BIG one…ONE of your choices CANNOT BE A PLAYOFF SYSTEM – because that’s what every college football nut wants.

 Three: Try to keep a clear mind and oh yeah… let’s not go hoppin’ in any automobiles after all of these suds puppies, comprende?

 Ready?
 Do you have the ‘suds’ to come up with a list of college football changes?
 I do…

 Six College Football Changes That Should Be Made

 Beer #1: A Few Quick Rule ‘Tweak-ifications’